Seasawher/mathlib4-help/docs/options.md

 default: `false`

 (compiler) perform type compatibility checking after each compiler pass.
 Note this is not a complete check, and it is used only for debugging purposes.
 It fails in code that makes heavy use of dependent types.

-## compiler.enableNew
-type: `Bool`

-default: `true`

-(compiler) enable the new code generator, unset to use the old code generator instead

 ## compiler.extract_closed
 type: `Bool`